 How to Install Slip-On Drywall Frames with Compression Anchors

 In any building project, secure openings require the proper installation of a door frame.
-In this video, we will demonstrate how to install punch and dimple frames in masonry openings.
+In this manual, we will demonstrate how to install punch and dimple frames in masonry openings.

 The procedures in this manual are only guidelines.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.